Shiva30jun/SEP_Group_Project/SchoolRepairs.md

 **Purpose**:
 Currently, maintenance issues are reported through various channels, leading to delays and inefficiencies.
 A centralized system would streamline reporting, improve response times, and enhance overall facility management.

+**Implementation Strategy**:
+- Assess existing reporting processes to identify gaps.
+- Develop or adopt a centralized maintenance management system.
+- Train staff on the new system and monitor its effectiveness.